zyadfaramawyy/Task_1/README.md

 # TODO:
 - Implement the function updatePerk
 - Tets it on postman
-- Push it on Github (check the manual if you struggel)
+- Push it on Github (check the manual if you struggle)
 - Show your TA for grading